 I am always on the lookout for supervising capable and committed Ph.D. students in the areas in which I teach and research.
-I am currently supervising one Ph.D. students:
+I am currently supervising three Ph.D. students:

 I have supervised the following students to successful completion and defence of their doctoral thesis: